 - Volume II (PDF) contains the results of the field and GIS data assessments.

 To participate in watershed activities contact your local watershed association.
-For the Patapsco River watershed contact the Friends of the Patapsco Valley and Heritage Greenway.
+For the Patapsco River watershed contact the Patapsco Heritage Greenway.